Military Chaplaincy

 About My Family

 I have been serving in ministry for more than 15 years.
 Prior to becoming a U.S. Air Force Chaplain, I served as a senior pastor in two churches in Tennessee.
 I received my bachelor’s degree from the University of Tennessee at Chattanooga.
-My MDiv is from the Southern Baptist Theological Seminary (SBTS).
-I am working on my DEdMin from the SBTS.
+My MDiv is from the The Southern Baptist Theological Seminary (SBTS).
+I am currently pursuing my DEdMin from SBTS.

 During my education, I had opportunities to serve as a youth pastor and in college ministry at my Baptist Collegiate Ministry (BCM).
-While pastoring, I served on numerous committees and boards in my local Baptist association, state convention and East Tennessee State University BCM.
+While pastoring, I served on numerous committees and boards in my local Baptist association, the state convention, and the BCM at East Tennessee State University.

 I’m married to my best friend and college sweetheart, Elizabeth.
 We met at a college Bible study at our BCM.
-We have three wonderful and silly children: Daniel (11), Lydia (9) and Hannah (6).
+We have three wonderful and silly children—Daniel (12), Lydia (10), and Hannah (7).

 During my education, I had opportunities to serve as a youth pastor and in college ministry at my Baptist Collegiate Ministry (BCM).
-While pastoring, I served on numerous committees and boards in my local Baptist association, state convention and East Tennessee State University BCM.
+While pastoring, I served on numerous committees and boards in my local Baptist association, the state convention, and the BCM at East Tennessee State University.

 I’m married to my best friend and college sweetheart, Elizabeth.
 We met at a college Bible study at our BCM.
-We have three wonderful and silly children: Daniel (11), Lydia (9) and Hannah (6).
+We have three wonderful and silly children—Daniel (12), Lydia (10), and Hannah (7).

 About My Ministry

-I serve as an SBC-endorsed chaplain assigned to the 1st Special Operation Wing of Hurlburt Field in Fort Walton Beach, Fla.
-In this capacity, I serve as the lead Protestant chaplain and to the units that encompass Air Force Special Warfare.
+I serve as an SBC-endorsed chaplain assigned to the 319th Special Operations Squadron (SOS) at Hurlburt Field in Fort Walton Beach, Florida.
+In this capacity, I serve as the lead Protestant chaplain for the installation and embedded ministry within the 319th SOS, supporting pilots of the Air Force Special Operations Squadron.

 Prior to that, I served as a chaplain to those in basic military training and the 40,000 Airmen in training who come through the “Gateway to the Air Force.”